jimhigson/oboe.js/writing/proposal.md

 connection is lost during transmission the program should be able to display *some* of the emails in preference to *none*.

-Prior to the web's AJAX age, browser implementations of progressive html rendering allowed server-side generated pages to be viewed in parts as they arrive over the network.
-By not allowing the use of a downloaded resource before the entire message has been received today's AJAX clients have taken a backwards step in terms of the fluid perception of performance.
-I propose that it should be equally possible to program a progressive presentation of the data regardless of which side of the network the html is generated on.
+Prior to this AJAX age, progressive html rendering allowed a transmitted page to be viewed incrementally as it arrives over the network.
+By not facilitating the use of a REST response before the entire message has been received, I observe that today's AJAX clients have taken a backwards step in terms of the fluid perception of performance.
+Given that the underlying http transport is the same, I propose that it should be equally possible to program a progressive presentation of content delivered as data as it is for content delivered as presentational markup.

-To improve all of these areas, my thesis is centred on the creation of a novel style of REST client library which allows use of interesting parts of the resource before the entire resource has been downloaded and even if the download is never entirely completed.

 Prior art and new contributions
 ===============================

+My thesis is centred on the creation of a novel style of REST client library which allows use of interesting parts of the resource before the entire resource has been downloaded and even if the download is never entirely completed.

 Progressive parsers exist already as a SAX-style but are much less than the DOM-style alternative.
 SAX parsers are little more than tokenizers,